-On March 19, 2014, the closing price for our common stock as reported on the NYSE MKT LLC was \$4.05.
-As of March 19, 2014, we had 10,557,678 shares outstanding that were held of record by approximately 1,000 beneficial and record holders.
+On March 20, 2015, the closing price for our common stock as reported on the NYSE MKT LLC was \$4.15.
+As of March 20, 2015, we had 10,562,678 shares outstanding that were held of record by approximately 1,000 beneficial and record holders.

-No dividends were paid on our common stock in the year ended December 31, 2013.
-On December 3, 2012, the Board of Directors declared a one-time special dividend of \$0.08 per share paid on December 17, 2012 to stockholders of record at the close of business on December 10, 2012.
+No dividends were paid on our common stock in the years ended December 31, 2014 or 2013.
+We do not currently plan to pay cash dividends in the foreseeable future.
+Our current policy is to retain any future earnings for reinvestment in the operation and expansion of our business, including possible acquisitions of other businesses, technologies or products.
 Payment of any future dividends will be at the discretion of our Board of Directors.